Setting up a logon script for desktop preparation

 If you need to troubleshoot on clients, you can temporarily enable step debugging and making errors show on clients.

 You can also set a user interface scaling.
-If you users generally have high resolution screens, you may want to make the user interfaces bigger.
+If your users generally have high resolution screens, you may want to make the user interfaces bigger.

-User interfaces means splash screen, printer menus and so forth.
+User interfaces means anything the user sees, such as splash screen, printer menus, signature pop-ups and so forth.

 Note in the left menu that you have a menu called "Sub Sites".
 Let's say you have 4 sites in your company and you know these by IP scopes.